-24. ACKNOWLEDGEMENT
+27. ACKNOWLEDGEMENT

-The Directors thank the Ministry of Petroleum & Natural Gas (MoP&NG), the Petroleum and Natural Gas Regulatory Board (PNGRB), the State Governments of Gujarat, Madhya Pradesh and Uttar Pradesh, the Port Authorities at Kandla, Dumad and Pipavav and the Comptroller & Auditor General of India, for their co-operation, support, and guidance in effective management of Company's affairs and resources.
-The Directors also thank Indian Oil Corporation Limited, Hindustan Petroleum Corporation Limited and Bharat Petroleum Corporation Limited (the promoter companies) for continued support.
+The Directors of the Company would like to express their appreciation and thanks for the assistance and cooperation received from to the Ministry of Petroleum & Natural Gas (MoP&NG), the Petroleum and Natural Gas

+Regulatory Board (PNGRB), the State Governments of Gujarat, Madhya Pradesh and Uttar Pradesh, the Port Authorities at Kandla, Dumad and Pipavav and the Comptroller & Auditor General of India, Statutory, Secretarial & Internal Auditors and Bankers of the Company.
+The Directors also thank Indian Oil Corporation Limited, Hindustan Petroleum Corporation Limited and Bharat Petroleum Corporation Limited (the promoter companies) without whose active support the achievements of the Company during the year under review would not have been possible.